frogcjn/ArrayProtocol-ArrayWrapper/README.md

 extension Array : ArrayLikeProtocol {}
 ```

+## About ArrayProtocol
-And Array conforms Encodable and Decodable, so there is a special ArrayProtocol conforms these two.
+And `Array` conforms `Encodable` and `Decodable`, so there is a special `ArrayProtocol` conforms these two.
 ```Swift
 extension Array : ArrayProtocol {}
 ```

+## About ArrayLikeWrapper and ArrayWrapper

-There are two types of ArrayWrapper.
-If you only want to wrap Array type, you could just use ArrayWrapper.
+There are two types of `ArrayWrapper`.
+If you only want to wrap `Array` type, you could just use `ArrayWrapper`.
-If you want wrap to all the array-like types, use ArrayLikeWrapper instead.
+If you want wrap to all the array-like types, use `ArrayLikeWrapper` instead.

 ```Swift
 public class ArrayLikeWrapper<Wrapped : ArrayLikeProtocol> : ArrayLikeProtocol {